 Health care is a complicated topic.
 Even though the Affordable Care Act remains in place, changes in policy at the federal level mean its future is uncertain.
 Regionally, actions by lawmakers in both Washington and Idaho show a health care landscape constantly in flux.
-Spokane Public Radio and City Cable 5 are helping cut through the confusion by answering your questions at a live public forum: Living in the Health Care Maze, on Tuesday, March 20 in the Spokane City Council Chambers.
-This free event runs from 6:30-8:30 p.m. and is accessible to those with limited mobility.
+Spokane Public Radio and City Cable 5 helped cut through the confusion by answering questions at a live public forum: Living in the Health Care Maze, on Tuesday, March 20 in the Spokane City Council Chambers.
+The forum was broadcast several times on KPBX, KSFC, and City Cable 5.
+You can listen to the complete forum here:

-SPR’s Steve Jackson will moderate a discussion with a panel of health and government experts.
-They will explore the Affordable Care Act, how the health care maze affects the average consumer, how hospitals and clinics are dealing with changes, the Medicaid gap in Idaho, Medicare options, and much more.
+SPR’s Steve Jackson moderated a discussion with a panel of health and government experts.
+They explored the Affordable Care Act, how the health care maze affects the average consumer, how hospitals and clinics are dealing with changes, the Medicaid gap in Idaho, Medicare options, and much more.

 Elaine Couture - Providence St. Joseph Health Executive VP/Chief Executive, Washington and Montana Chief Executive, Providence Health Care

 Elaine oversees operations of an expansive health care delivery system including 13 hospitals and numerous clinic locations, with more than 1,300 employed physicians and advanced practitioners, and over 21,000 employees.
 In addition, Elaine oversees numerous joint ventures and serves as chief executive for Inland Northwest Health Services and Providence Health Care.

 Elaine serves on numerous boards, including Federal Reserve Bank Board; American Hospital Association Metro Governing Council; Washington State Hospital Association Board of Directors; Greater Spokane Incorporated Board of Trustees; Washington State University Advisory Board and Spokane’s University District Board.